Verification and Validation

-QA for AI has some aspects which are very different from traditional QA for software.
+QA for AI has some aspects that are very different from traditional QA for software.
 The use of training data, labels for supervised learning, and ML algorithms instead of code with its usual IF/THEN/ELSE-logic poses many challenges from the QA perspective.
 The fact that most ML algorithms are not "explainable" adds to this.

 In his article "Data Readiness: Using the 'Right' Data" , Alex Castrounis describes the following considerations for the data used for AI models:

 - Data quantity: does the dataset have sufficient quantity of data?

 - Data depth: is there enough varied data to fill out the feature space (i.e., the number of possible value combinations across all features in a dataset)?